-The Presbyterian Church (U.S.A.)’s campus ministry serving college students and other young adults in Nashville has existed in some form or another for nearly 80 years.
-Formerly known as Westminster Fellowship, and then the Presbyterian Student Fellowship, "UKirk" (which means University Church) is proud to continue learning and serving in this vibrant city we call home.
+The Presbyterian Church’s campus ministry serving college students and other young adults in Nashville has existed in some form or another for 85 years.
+Formerly known as Westminster Fellowship, and then the Presbyterian Student Fellowship, UKirk (i.e., "University Church") is proud to continue learning and serving in this vibrant city.

 We were established in 1938.
 And by 1952, four local churches cooperated in offering programs for students at the Westminster House near Vanderbilt.
 This isn’t unlike what we do today, fellowshipping near Belmont and Vanderbilt, with local churches sharing meals and worship with us!
 In 1970, the Presbyterian Center became known simply as the Center, housing not only Presbyterian, but other campus ministries, as well, foreshadowing UKirk’s ecumenical spirit in supporting the church universal.
 And in 1974, the Presbyterian Student Center, Inc., revised its charter, changing our name to Presbyterian Campus Ministry, Inc., which is still our non-profit 501(c)3 title.
 We no longer own any property, but use space near the universities, allowing us a physical presence and focusing more of our resources on students.